rpis/farmer-agent/README.md

 * host - address of Farmer Wallet Agent Service
 * apiKey - key  generated in mobile application
-* farms - definitionsof your farm  (one or more) to monitoring
+* farms - definitions of your farm  (one or more) to monitoring

 * farm_name - name ofg your farm defined in application
 * protocol - usually https